Getting compute time in other centres

 - EPCC, Edinburgh Parallel Computing Centre

-- HPC Wales, also a consortium of universities similar to the VSC
+- Supercomputing Wales, also a consortium of universities similar to the VSC